jellyfin/jellycon/README.md

 - Within a few seconds after the installation you should be prompted for your server details.
 - If a Jellyfin server is detected on your local network, it will displayed in a dialog.
 Otherwise, you will be prompted to enter the URL of your Jellyfin server
-- A "Quick Connect" code will be displayed.
-Which can be used to Login without the need of credentials, once you enter it on your Jellyfin server under "User Settings" -> "Quick Connect"
+- If Quick Connect is enabled in the server, a code will be displayed that you can use to log in via Quick Connect in the web UI or a mobile app.
-- Alternatively you can select "Manual Login" to select a user from the list, or Manual Login using your username and password
+- If Quick Connect is not enabled, or if you select the "Manual Login" button, you will be able to select a user from the list, or manually login using your username and password.

 ## Configuration